kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 There's a lot of information we are not ready to evaluate yet.
 But take a moment to read through everything.
 There's at least a few key information pieces we know, mostly because we defined them earlier in the yaml.
 The events is often the place to look for errors.

-Deployment isn't the only thing that can be `described`.
+The command `describe` can be used for other resources as well.
 Let's see the pod next:

 ```console
 $ kubectl describe pod hashgenerator-dep-75bdcc94c-whwsm